CIP Code - 110701

 Graduates of the Louisiana Delta Community College Information Technology program will be able to:

-- Demonstrate hands-on technical knowledge and skills in the use of computer hardware, software, networking, and security
+- Demonstrate hands-on technical skill in the use of computer hardware, software, networking, and security.

 From computer troubleshooting and support to securing enterprise networks through proper monitoring and threat detection, the Associate of Applied Science in Information Technology will provide the proper training for the needs of the present and future information technology workforce.